FSReed/FSReed_CS61A/README.md

 <https://inst.eecs.berkeley.edu/~cs61a/fa20/>

+## How to use shell command to start the workflow with Visual Studio Code

+1. This approach is just for VSCode users.
+Make sure both `your_cs61a_path/bin` and `VSCode/bin` have been added to the `PATH`.
+Make sure the `code` file in `VSCode/bin` is okay.
+2. Open the shell, type `source cs61a`, then this repo should be opened in VSCode and the directory in the CURRENT shell should be `your_cs61a_path`.

+- Typed on 2023-11-08.
+Spent all day learning shell script.

 ## Here are some problems that I failed to solve on my own

 1. The pawssible_patches() function in Project 02.